gosimple/counter/Readme.md

 - `Down() uint64` - Subtract 1

-- `Subtract(val uint64) uint64` - Subtract val from the counter and return the total.
-If the value would be blow zero then then the counter is set to zero and zero is returned.
+- `Subtract(val uint64) uint64` - Subtract val from the counter and return
+  the total.
+If the value would be below zero then then the counter is set to zero and zero is returned.

 - `Set(val uint64)` - Set the counter to val.

 - `Get() uint64` - Get the value.

 All methods are tread-safe non-blocking operations on the underlying uint64.